-Local filtering can be motivated by different reasons, such as: (1) Traffic engineering, where an AS wants to control its local outbound traffic distribution using only the policy applied to the less specific prefix.
-Such a practice was notably documented in [3] (2) Enforcing contract compliance, where, for instance, an AS avoids a settlement-free peer to attract traffic to one link by using selective advertisement, when this is not allowed by their peering agreement.
+Different reasons motivate local filtering, for example: (1) Traffic engineering, where an AS wants to control its local outbound traffic distribution using only the policy applied to the less specific prefix.
+Such a practice was notably documented in [INIT7-RIPE63] (2) Enforcing contract compliance, where, for instance, an AS avoids a settlement-free peer to attract traffic to one link by using selective advertisement, when this is not allowed by their peering agreement.
 (3) The need for Forwarding Information Base memory preservation sometimes pushes ISP operators to filter more specific prefixes.

-Figure 1 illustrates a scenario in which one AS is motivated to perform local filtering due to outbound traffic engineering.
+Figure 1 illustrates a scenario where one AS performs local filtering due to outbound traffic engineering.
 The figure depicts AS64504, and two of its neighboring ASes, AS64502, and AS64505.
 AS64504 has a settlement-free peering with AS64502 and is a customer of AS64505.
-AS64504 receives from AS64505 prefixes 2001:DB8::/32 and 2001:DB8::/34, a less specific and a more specific prefix, respectively.
-AS64504 receives only the less specific prefix 2001:DB8::/32 from AS64502.
+AS64504 receives from AS64505 prefixes 2001:DB8::/32 and 2001:DB8::/34.
+AS64504 only receives the less specific prefix 2001:DB8::/32 from AS64502.